missyalienn/workbench-mvp/docs/system_flow_snapshot.md

 # Workbench Reddit Assistant Flow (Snapshot)

+**Current Vision (v1):** Collect the most relevant Reddit posts + permalinks, then have the agent present a curated list with short theme bullets summarizing recurring advice.
+**Planned Extension (v2):** Reuse the same retrieval pipeline to auto-populate a user “notebook” or workspace with those links/summaries, reducing manual curation.
+A deeper “DIY brief” mode can remain an optional prompt variant but is not the default outcome.

 ## 1. User Asks a Question
-- A user asks a DIY question inside Workbench (e.g., “How do I fix a leaky faucet?”).
+- A user asks a DIY-oriented question (e.g., “How do I fix a leaky faucet?”).
-- We capture the raw question and hand it to the agent stack.
+- We capture the raw question, note that the desired response is a set of curated Reddit links plus quick theme bullets, and hand everything to the agent stack.

 ## 2. Planner Creates a Search Plan
 - `agent/planner/core.py` generates a `SearchPlan` using OpenAI.